MIDI Control for Audio Plugins

 ctrlPitch = audiopluginexample.PitchShifter; configureMIDI(ctrlPitch)

 The Synchronize to MIDI controls dialog box opens with the tunable properties of your plugin automatically populated.
-When you operate a MIDI control, its identification is entered into the Operate MIDI control to synchronize box.
+When you select a property and operate a MIDI control, its identification is entered into the MIDI control column.
 After you synchronize tunable properties with MIDI controls, click OK to complete the configuration.
 If your MIDI control surface is bidirectional, it automatically shifts the position of the synchronized controls to the initial property values specified by your plugin.

 To open a MATLAB function with the programmatic equivalent of your actions in the UI, select the Generate MATLAB Code check box.
 Saving this function enables you to reuse your settings and quickly establish the configuration in future sessions.